-“What do we, as an industry hope to achieve with the data being put out?” he asked.
+“What do we, as an industry hope to achieve with the data being put out as currently as it has been?” he asked.
 “What benefit is there for the producer, or us within the processing sector?
 How is the collection and publication of this helping achieve a higher farmgate return?”

 “At the minute, the incorrect data that is being put out is allowing our Japanese and Korean customers, in particular, to use it as leverage, when we are trying to sell them meat,” he said.